Good to know

 # access variables (example)

-all tags of season 2024.
-Host, username and password are specified as
+all tags of 2024.
+Note that the host, username and password are

-environmental variables in this example, but can also be specified
+specified as environmental variables in this example, but can also be

 data.table()